 Are you an Idaho High School college-bound student who is

-- Planning to enter an Idaho public college or university in Fall 2017?
+- Planning to enter an Idaho public university (UI, BSU, ISU) in Fall 2018?

-The Idaho STEM Action Center and Idaho INBRE are offering 10-week trainee positions for graduating high school students interested in STEM fields.
-The program pays each awarded student $6000 ($15/hour) to work full-time in an established faculty laboratory for the summer.
-In addition to doing guided research, students will attend professional development and scientific seminar presentations and will prepare a poster highlighting their work to be presented at the 2017 Idaho INBRE Summer Research Conference.
+The Idaho STEM Action Center and Idaho INBRE are offering summer trainee positions for graduating high school students interested in STEM fields.
+The program pays each awarded student to work full-time in an established faculty laboratory for the summer.
+Awarded students will be placed in a lab in the Idaho university they are planning to attend.
+In addition to doing guided research, students will attend professional development and scientific seminar presentations and will prepare a poster highlighting their work to be presented at the 2018 Idaho INBRE Summer Research Conference.
 Openings are available at the University Idaho, Boise State University, and Idaho State University.

 Criteria for Trainee Selection: